-In September 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) issued a positive opinion recommending granting marketing authorization for zilucoplan in the European Union (EU) as an add-on to standard therapy for the treatment of generalized myasthenia gravis (gMG) in adult patients who are anti-acetylcholine receptor (AChR) antibody-positive.
-A final decision on approval in the EU is expected before the end of the year, in line with the EMA's standard review timeline.
+In September 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) issued a positive opinion recommending granting marketing authorization for zilucoplan in the European Union (EU) as an add-on to standard therapy for the treatment of gMG in adult patients who are anti-AChR antibody-positive.14 A final decision on approval in the EU is expected before the end of the year, in line with the EMA's standard review timeline.

-Also in September 2023, the Japanese Ministry of Health, Labour and Welfare (MHLW) approved zilucoplan for the treatment of gMG in adult patients who inadequately respond to steroids or other immunosuppressants.
+Also in September 2023, the Japanese Ministry of Health, Labour and Welfare (MHLW) approved zilucoplan for the treatment of gMG in adult patients (only for patients who inadequately respond to steroids or other immunosuppressants).8

 Zilucoplan is currently under review by the Australian Therapeutic Goods Administration (TGA) and Health Canada for the treatment of adults with gMG.
-Responses from regulatory agencies to these submissions are expected between H2 2023 and H2 2024.
+Responses from regulatory agencies to these submissions are expected during H2 2023 and H1 2024.

-Orphan designation was granted by the FDA in 2019 to zilucoplan for the treatment of myasthenia gravis.
+Orphan designation was granted by the FDA in 2019 to zilucoplan for the treatment of myasthenia gravis.15